3aransia/3aransia/README.md

-3aransia is a Moroccan Latin/Digit Language Framework that processes latin digit morroccan and arabian words and make them understandable by nowadays technologies
+3aransia is a Moroccan Latin/Digit Language Framework that processes latin digit morroccan and arabian words and makes them understandable by nowadays technologies

 Contact
 - 3aransia@3aransia.com